joshtemple/lkml/README.md

   ]
   ```

-* **If the value is a string**, `lkml` creates a quoted or unquoted value based on the key.
+* **If the value is a string**, `lkml` creates a quoted or unquoted string based on the key.

 Let's say we've parsed the example view from **"Parsing LookML in Python"** above.
 We've parsed it into a dictionary and now we want to modify it.
 We want to change the `type` of the dimension `order_id` from `number` to `string`.
-Using `lkml`, it's easy to modify the value of `type` in Python and dump it back out to LookML.
+Using `lkml`, it's easy to modify the value of `type` in Python and dump it to LookML.

 First, we'll modify the value of `type` in the parsed dictionary.
 ```python